Watch REP students on research trips in Puerto Rico, Kenya and Peru.

 - Are full-time undergraduate degree students in the Faculty of Arts & Science — St. George campus

-- Hold between 9.0-16.0 credits by the end of the April exam period
+- Hold between 9.0-16.0 credits by the end of the upcoming April exam period

 - Are new to the world of Faculty-funded international opportunities.
-Your chances of being accepted into REP courses are lower if you have previously received funds through REP, International & Indigenous Course Modules (IICMs) or the Dean’s International & Indigenous Initiatives Fund (DIIF)
+Your chances of being accepted into REP courses are lower if you have previously received funds through REP, International Course Modules or Indigenous Course Modules.

 Is There an Additional Cost?